Student Teams Can Be a Powerful Means to Develop Collaboration Skills

 Download our PeerAssessment.com Brochure

-PeerAssessment.Com is peer assessment done right: it harnesses the power of the internet to make periodic assessment easy, efficient and painless.
+PeerAssessment.Com is peer assessment done right: it automates the peer assessment process, making it easier to hold more frequent peer assessments that return real feedback to students so they can improve their team skills.
 Prepare a peer assessment for your entire class in under 5 minutes.
-Then PeerAssessment.Com takes care of the rest, collecting and distributing the feedback, plus preparing a grading sheet for you.
+Then PeerAssessment.Com takes care of the rest; collecting and distributing the feedback to students, plus preparing a grading sheet for you.

 "The best tool out there to understand how a team is working." ~Dr. Saurabh Gupta, Associate Professor of Information Systems, Kennesaw State University